 Downtown Greenville hosts a popular summer outdoor movie series known as Moonlight Movies in the Park, held Wednesday nights in May & September in beautiful Falls Park.
 Additionally, each December they screen a popular holiday movie.
 2018 featured the unforgettable 80’s classic, A Christmas Story.

-Note: Be prepared for any type of weather from clear and mild to freezing cold and rainy (2018 was absolutely freezing!).
-Treat yourself afterwards to a hot espresso drink or hot cocoa at Methodical Coffee, the best roaster in Greenville.
+Note: Be prepared for any type of weather from clear and mild to freezing cold and rainy.
+Treat yourself afterwards to a hot cocoa at Methodical Coffee, the best roaster in Greenville.

 Location/Pricing info: Falls Park is located at: 601 S. Main St. This event is free to attend (bring your own chair).
 Vendors on-site include Coffee Underground and Poppington’s Gourmet Popcorn.

 Night of Lights is another local Greenville tradition to look into.
 A new event for 2018, which featured the lighting of the city Christmas tree, live entertainment, and several food trucks, is sure to be on the lineup in upcoming years based on the huge crowd turn out.
 Along with the lighting of the grand tree, you can ice skate, browse art galleries, check out the shops, and treat yourself to a nice dinner.

 Location/pricing info: Night of Lights takes place along the Main Street in downtown Greenville.
 The event is free to attend.